Chinese Postpartum Meals: What to Eat During Confinement Recovery

 - 15 dried red dates, pitted

-- Combine red dates, ginger, and water in a pot.
+- Combine red dates, ginger slices, and water in a pot.

 - Add brown sugar if desired and stir until dissolved.